 Witchcraft, however, is more common than one would think.
 I want to break away from the traditional look at witchcraft and explore some other manifestations of this evil force.
 I know a true born again believer would never cast a spell or drink a potion, but could there be other forms of witchcraft mentioned in the Bible?
 Let us examine witchcraft operations from a different angle, through the old fallen nature—the flesh.

 Witchcraft can be released through the rebellious and the stubborn, both actions described in the Word of God as workings of the flesh.
 Scripture says,

-Notice the words bewitched, spirit and flesh.
-The word bewitched, Greek baskaino, means to be charmed, seduced, or to be placed under a spell.
-In the Old English language bewitched comes from the word biwiccian, meaning the working or the result of Wicca sorcery.
+Notice the words "bewitched," "spirit," and "flesh."
+The word "bewitched," from the Greek "baskaino," means to be charmed, seduced, or placed under a spell.
+In the Old English language, the word "bewitched" comes from the word "biwiccian," meaning the working or result of Wicca sorcery.
 The writer of Galatians ties witchcraft to the manifesting or workings of the flesh.
-The meaning of flesh in this scripture is the Greek word sarx, meaning the carnal mind, or better described as the earthly nature of man apart from the Spirit of God.
-A person, therefore, who is “governed” by the actions of the flesh (sarx), can release witchcraft upon himself or others.
-No, he or she doesn’t become a Wiccan recruit, but, nevertheless, like the Galatians, enters into a foolish and illusory area of life.
+The meaning of "flesh" in this scripture is the Greek word "sarx," meaning the carnal mind, or better described as the earthly nature of man apart from the Spirit of God.
+A person, therefore, who is "governed" by the actions of the flesh (sarx), can release witchcraft upon himself or others.
+No, he or she doesn’t become a Wiccan recruit, but, nevertheless, like the Galatians, he or she enters a foolish and illusory area of life.